 Well, thankfully these services do exist.
 And we’re here to point you in the right direction and show you exactly who is providing them.

 Yes, it’s true that many of the traditional cloud storage services are compatible with Linux.
 It doesn’t necessarily mean that they all work well with Linux.
-Most of the reason for this is that a lot of cloud storage services aren’t quite designed with Linux users at the forefront of their plans.
+Most of the reason for this is that a lot of companies aren’t quite designed with Linux users at the forefront of their plans.
 It’s a much less popular OS in comparison to its Apple and Microsoft counterparts.

 With all of that being said, you still need to protect your files and data.
-On your quest to discover the best cloud storage for Linux, there are some things you may want to hone in on:
+On your quest to discover the best solution for Linux, there are some things you may want to hone in on:

 - A service that is fully compatible and integrates the way you need it to without hiccups